 Critical Scientists Switzerland (CSS) is a Swiss association according to article 60 et seqq. in the Swiss Civil Code that promotes independent and unbiased science and research as well as alternative research approaches and agendas in order to help our society during the unavoidable transition from our unsustainable way of life into one which moves successfully towards a sustainable way of life.
-CSS was founded on March 16, 2015 and is based in Bern.
+CSS was founded on March 16, 2015 and is based in Bern (since 2021).

 CSS believes that:

 - Scientific research has to be conducted with ethical and moral principles, for the public good and aim at providing sustainable solutions and tools for current and future social and environmental problems.